2009 Miami Hurricanes football team: #25 Wisconsin

-The Champs Sports Bowl took place on December 29, 2009, at 8:00PM in the Florida Citrus Bowl Stadium in Orlando, Florida against the Big Ten Conference representative Wisconsin Badgers.
+The Champs Sports Bowl took place on December 29, 2009, at 8:00 p.m. in the Florida Citrus Bowl Stadium in Orlando, Florida against the Big Ten Conference representative Wisconsin Badgers.
 Senior corner back for the Hurricanes Sam Shields returned the opening kick off for a touchdown off a reverse from Graig Cooper.
 A block in the back penalty against the Canes negated the touchdown, however Cooper scored on the next play on a 15-yard run that gave Miami an early 7–0 lead.
 Led by the Big Ten Player of the Year halfback John Clay, Wisconsin handled the Hurricanes up front on both ends of the ball.
 After the first touchdown by Clay halfway through the first quarter, the two teams swapped field position up until Clay scored his second touchdown of the night giving Wisconsin a 14–7 advantage.
 After holding the Hurricanes on their next two possessions, Wisconsin scored a late field goal to bring the lead to 17–7 just before the half was out.
 Following the field goal, Miami's Graig Cooper sustained a major knee injury on the kickoff return that ruled him out of the game for the Hurricanes.
 Though there was no scoring for Wisconsin in the second half, they outmuscled the Hurricanes up front and controlled the ball for the majority of the second half.
 The Hurricanes had a slight chance of victory after Jacory Harris found Thearon Collier with a touchdown pass with just over one minute in the game.
 After recovering the onside kick, Miami could not move the ball and the game ended with a Wisconsin victory, 20–14.
 Player of the Game honors went to John Clay, who had 120 yards rushing and two scores.